kevinfrei/EMP/README.md

 - Clearing the queue restarts playback on the current song
 - Search seems less than correct/consistent
 - If you have multiple locations, you'll get duplicate songs of the same ID
+- There are a few issues with sorting of grouped views (Albums, Artists)
+- Saw something weird with shuffle while it's playing in the Now Playing view

 ### Core Capabilities